yuanshunning/pickit-docs/docs/documentation/teach/how-to-use-pickit-teach-with-multiple-models.rst

 -----------------------------------

-Teaching a model of an object is the most important step when setting up the Pick-it Teach engine to detect your object.
-The model is the only thing that is used by Pick-it to search for your objects in a scene, so a better quality model results in better detections.
+Teaching a model of an object is the most important step when setting up the Pickit Teach engine to detect your object.
+The model is the only thing that is used by Pickit to search for your objects in a scene, so a better quality model results in better detections.
 A high-quality model has the following characteristics: